wooii/google_translate/README.md

 - Text-to-speech for original text
 - Link to full Google Translate page

-## Installation

-1. Download all files in this repository and store them in a single folder.
-2. Open Chrome or Edge browser.
-3. Navigate to the extensions page:
-   - Chrome: `chrome://extensions/`
-   - Edge: `edge://extensions/`
-4. Enable "Developer mode".
-5. Click "Load unpacked" and select the folder containing the extension files.

 ## How to Use

 1. Set the target language in the extension options.